-There are many contraceptive options available however hormonal implants are usually considered the best as they offer a reversible birth control option.
+There are many contraceptive options available however hormonal implants are usually considered the best as they offer a removable birth control option.
 However, most hormonal contraceptives are thought to be associated with noticeable side effects such as weight gain.
 In recent years, the research has specifically targeted this theory.
 Based on the scientific evidence, it has been concluded that weight gain is a possible side effect that may occur in some susceptible women who use hormonal implants.

 What Makes Weight Gain A Possible Side Effect?

 In order to assess the side effects, it is necessary to understand the working principle and mode of action of hormonal implants.

 The implant is a depot formulation of hormones like progesterone that is inserted into the arm by a trained doctor.
 Once placed successfully, it begins to release the active hormone such as Etonogestrel into the blood stream, which is a synthetic analogue of a naturally occurring hormone.
 The synthetic hormone works exactly like a natural biological hormone called Progesterone that plays a vital role in regulating the menstrual cycle, in combination with other hormones like Estrogen.
 The constant release of etonogestrel causes hormonal imbalance which may contribute to weight gain.